seihoukei/trigger/README.md

 - *Normal* - executes with given arguments and might return a value.
 Called with `handler(...handlerArguments, ...triggerArguments)`
 - *Modifier* - executed with input value in addition to arguments and returns modified value.
 Called with `handler(input, ...handlerArguments, ...triggerArguments)`

-### Vanilla way

-Unlike svelte-specific triggers, these can be set up anywhere, but need to be canceled manually.

 Normal handlers are set up with `Trigger.createHandler(trigger, handler, ...args)` or `Trigger.on(trigger, handler, ...args)`

 Modifying handlers are set up with `Trigger.createModifier(trigger, handler, ...args)`